harrycresswell/harry/content/writing/page-site-params.md

 {{ .Site.Title }}
 ```

-This is because `.Site` is a Page variable (which gives us access to Site variables).
-But, in this case I haven’t passed the Page context to the partail.
-So the variable isn’t available.
+This is because `.Site` is a Page Method, which gives us access to Site Methods.
+But, in this case, I haven’t passed the Page context to the partial, so the variable isn’t available.

 ## Combining .Site and .Page